rebase-energy/enflow/docs/_build/html/_sources/walkthrough.rst.txt

-Walkthrough of the `emflow` framework
+Walkthrough of the `enflow` framework
 ---------------------------------

-This guide provides a step-by-step approach to setting up and running a simulation using the `emflow` library.
+This guide provides a step-by-step approach to setting up and running a simulation using the `enflow` library.
 Follow these steps to create a comprehensive energy resource simulation.

 Step 1: Define Your Energy Assets
 ---------------------------------